nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 **Why Filtering Matters:**
 1. **Improved signal quality:** As the lattice matures, new inputs are more likely to connect to existing nodes (lower orphan rate).
 2. **Better merge detection:** The system is getting better at recognizing semantic isomorphisms (same idea, different wording).
-3. **Tighter coherence gates:** The Keeper (verification phase) is becoming more selective as the graph stabilizes.
+3. **Tighter coherence gates:** The verification phase is becoming more selective as the graph stabilizes.

 **The system is learning what to accept and what to reject.** This is not passive accumulation—it's active curation.
 Healthy minds forget, and the Lattice is no exception.